Information Security Management

 Are your security Risks identified?
 How are they managed and what measures are being taken to mitigate them?

-How is your security Programme managed?
+How is your security Program managed?
 How should you prioritize investments?

 Do you have a security Reporting system?
 How should you design dashboards?